 - Bottles of soda were placed on the outside corners of the stadium.

 - Football players were created with mini chocolate candies and soft taffy candies.
 I unwrapped red and yellow soft taffy candies and microwaved them for about 3 seconds to soften.
-I cut each in half, rolled each into a little round helmet shape, and place on top of unwrapped the chocolate.
+I cut each in half, rolled each into a little round helmet shape, and placed it on unwrapped chocolate.
 The helmets stuck to the chocolate as it hardened.

 Skittles Bark Recipe